KelvinSajere/FlutterPatterns/README.md

 ## BLOC-PROVIDER
 Check out the branch https://github.com/KelvinSajere/FlutterPatterns/tree/BlocCameraImplementation
-### BLOC ====> Business Logic Component
+#### BLOC ====> Business Logic Component
 :This is where the core business logic that affect the state of a widget is written.
 A BLOC takes in an event, returns a state.
 This state can be passed down to the child widget.
+The bloc uses a stream(Pipe) which takes in a widget event and returns a widget state.

-### BLOC PROVIDER PATTERN
+#### BLOC PROVIDER PATTERN
 BLOC PROVIDER ===> Provides the BLOC to the child widget

-### BLOC BUILDER
+#### BLOC BUILDER
 This enables the state to be read after an event has been triggered

+## PROVIDER